Violin Sonatas (Grieg): I. Allegro molto ed appassionato – Presto

-Second movement
+II.
+Allegretto espressivo alla Romanza – Allegro molto – Tempo I

 The second movement opens with a serene piano solo in E major with a lyrical melodic line.
 In the middle section, Grieg uses a playful dance tune.

 The second movement also exists in a version for cello and piano that Grieg composed during the same time as the violin version.
 The cello version was given to his brother as a birthday gift in May 1887, but appeared in print only in 2005 (by Henle).